 Insight Reports

-In April 2024 we released Outside, which explored experiences of loneliness for people who are blind and vision impaired.
+In April 2024, we released Outside, a report that explored experiences of loneliness for people who are blind and vision impaired.

 KEY FINDING: 76% of survey respondents said they felt lonely some or all of the time (while 25% of the general population feel lonely some or all of the time).